rasbt/smilite/README.md

 smilite
 =======

-smilite is a Python 3 module to download and analyze SMILE strings (Simplified Molecular-Input Line-entry System) of chemical compounds from ZINC (a free database of commercially-available compounds for virtual screening, [http://zinc.docking.org](http://zinc.docking.org))
+smilite is a Python module to download and analyze SMILE strings (Simplified Molecular-Input Line-entry System) of chemical compounds from ZINC (a free database of commercially-available compounds for virtual screening, [http://zinc.docking.org](http://zinc.docking.org))
+Now supports both Python 3.x and Python 2.x.

 ####Sections
 <p><a href="#installation">Installation</a><br>